sintefneodroid/droid/TUTORIAL.md

 7. Testing the scene again
     - 7.1 Play scene and try moving the actor object about using the [W,A,S,D,Q,E] keys on your keyboard.
-    - 7.2 Now we are affecting the rigidbody of the GameObject throught the physics engine instead of the transform directly.
+    - 7.2 Now we are affecting the rigidbody of the GameObject through the physics engine instead of the transform directly.

 8. ( Assuming you have installed 'neo' Python package )